apache/couchdb-documentation/src/config/logging.rst

     .. config:option:: write_delay

-        Specifies the wait in milliseconds before commiting logs to disk, to enable delayed log writes.
+        Specifies the wait in milliseconds before committing logs to disk, to enable delayed log writes.
 Only used by the ``file`` :option:`writer <log/writer>`::